 Interlibrary Loan is only for our current students, faculty, and staff.
 Alumni can contact staff about copies of print journals.

-Arrival time varies, but articles may take 1 to 2 days.
-Physical loans can take 7-10 days, depending on where they come from.
+Arrival time varies, but articles may take 2 to 3 days.
+Physical loans can take 10 to 14 days, depending on where they come from.
 Please plan ahead!

 Loaning libraries set the due dates and renewals so they vary.
 Fines may apply for lost or damaged items.
 Articles are available for 60 days, so be sure to download them before they expire!